Steve Atkinson: Early life

 Atkinson was born in Toronto, Ontario, but grew up in Barrie, Ontario.
-Guided by Hap Emms in Barrie, Emms would bring Atkinson along with him when he moved the Flyers from Barrie to Niagara Falls.
+Guided by Hap Emms in Barrie, Emms brought Atkinson along with him when he moved the Flyers from Barrie to Niagara Falls.
 On April 26, 1968, he scored the winning goal in Game 8 to eliminate the Kitchener Rangers in the OHL Championship Series on the way to a Flyers Memorial Cup title.
 Atkinson had 19 goals in 29 playoff games that year.

 Career

 Originally drafted in 1966 by the Boston Bruins, after the Bruins acquired the pick from the Detroit Red Wings in February 1966.
 In 1968-69 he joined the Bruins' affiliate the Oklahoma City Blazers of the Central Hockey League and scored 80 points in 65 games, winning rookie of the year.

-Atkinson would join two expansion teams during his career.
+Atkinson joined two expansion teams during his career.
 He was claimed by the Buffalo Sabres in the 1970 NHL Expansion Draft, and he spent four seasons with them.
-In the 1974 NHL Expansion Draft he would be claimed by the Washington Capitals.
-During his only season with the Capitals, he became the first player in franchise history to score on a penalty shot on February 1, 1975 against the Vancouver Canucks.
-Atkinson would also have a stint with the Toronto Toros of the World Hockey Association.
+In the 1974 NHL Expansion Draft he was claimed by the Washington Capitals.
+During his only season with the Capitals, he became the first player in franchise history to score on a penalty shot on February 1, 1975, against the Vancouver Canucks.
+Atkinson also had a one-season stint with the Toronto Toros of the World Hockey Association.

 Personal

-Atkinson died of a heart attack on May 6, 2003 at the age of 54.
+Atkinson died of a heart attack on May 6, 2003, at the age of 54.